 - Are my own pets socialised and compatible with other pets?

 - Are others I live with going to be healthy and safe around visiting guest pets?

-- Is my home calming for visiting pets?
+- Is my home peaceful and calming for visiting pets?

 - Am I physically fit?

 - Do I have any physical limitations that would prevent me from doing certain tasks related to Pet Sitting or Dog Walking? ie. Are you able to manually lift a weight of around 10kg?

 - Do I suffer from medical conditions or am I taking any medication that will affect my ability to conduct Meet & Greets effectively & perform reliable Pet Sitting or Dog Walking if I take on a job?

 ie. If you are managing your condition, and still able to do work, then great.
 But if you think it will cause you to sometimes not turn up to jobs that you have accepted with Pet Owners, then perhaps this job isn't right for you right now.